Axillary bud: Effects of auxin

-As the apical meristem grows and forms leaves, it leaves behind a region of meristematic cells at the node between the stem and the leaf.
+As the apical meristem grows and forms leaves, a region of meristematic cells is left behind at the node between the stem and the leaf.
 These axillary buds are usually dormant, inhibited by auxin produced by the apical meristem, which is known as apical dominance.

 If the apical meristem is removed, or has grown a sufficient distance away from an axillary bud, the axillary bud may become activated (or more appropriately freed from hormone inhibition).
 Like the apical meristem, axillary buds can develop into a stem or flower.

 Diseases that affect axillary buds

 Certain plant diseases - notably phytoplasmas - can cause the proliferation of axillary buds, and cause plants to become bushy in appearance.